There's A Totally Legit Reason You're Feeling Burned Out Over The Christmas Period

 | Last updated

-A recent poll of 2,000 adults in Britain found meeting expectations of relatives, social commitments, and the pressure to pay for everything, leaves many feeling stressed and overwhelmed over the holidays.
+A recent poll of 2,000 adults in Britain found that meeting expectations of relatives, social commitments, and the pressure to pay for everything, leaves many feeling stressed and overwhelmed over the festive period..

 Feelings of anxiety and exhaustion have been compounded by the pandemic, with four in 10 reporting pressure to make things extra special after almost two years of being home alone, according to the poll by Skipton Building Society.

 Psychologist and PTSD, trauma and anxiety specialist Zoë Clews says she ‘consistently’ hears from clients who experience this type of anxiety during Christmas.